dfsp-spirit/fsbrain/README.md

 #### Known issue: Visualization problems on recent macOS versions

-If fsbrain does not open visualization windows or produces blank plots on recent macOS versions (Tahoe 26.x or Sonoma 14.x), see [README_MACOS_TAHOE.md](./README_MACOS_TAHOE.md) for details and a partial workaround.
+If fsbrain does not open visualization windows or produces blank plots on recent macOS versions (Tahoe 26.x or Sonoma 14.x), see [README_MACOS_TAHOE.md](./README_MACOS_TAHOE.md) for details.
+The new topional scimesh renderer solves most of these issues.

 #### Windows Installation Hints